lupidan/apple-signin-unity/README.md

 ### Why do I need to call Update manually on the scheduler?

 Callbacks from iOS SDK are executed in their own thread (normally the main thread), and outside Unity's engine control.
-Meaning that you can't update the UI, or worse, if your callback executes a NRE, it will crash the Game.
+Meaning that you can't update the UI, or worse, if your callback throws an Exception (like a simple NRE), it will crash the Game completely.

 It's recommended to update the scheduler regularly in a MonoBehaviour of your choice.